 Case Studies

-Selected examples of curriculum and leadership work, focused on implementation, coherence, and professional support in practice.
+Selected examples of work that helped shape how I think about curriculum, leadership, coherence, and professional support in practice.

-Selected examples of curriculum and leadership work, focused on implementation, coherence, and professional support in practice.
+Selected examples of work that helped shape how I think about curriculum, leadership, coherence, and professional support in practice.

 Working with senior leadership and the assessment coordinator, I contributed to a review of primary mathematics provision with the aim of improving coherence and progression across the phase.
 This included evaluating existing practice, identifying inconsistencies in sequencing and conceptual development, and supporting the introduction of a more structured framework.